tsmx/secure-config/README.md

       //...
     }
     ```
-    For further customization and advanced features like HMAC validation you can pass an options object - please refer to the [options section](#options).
+    For further customization and advanced features like HMAC validation and the setting of env vars you can pass an options object - please refer to the [options section](#options).

 3. Run your app.
 See below for different [options on how to pass the key](#injecting-the-decryption-key).
    ```bash